Supersingular irreducible symplectic varieties: Moduli spaces of twisted sheaves on K3 surfaces

 where $R=\ZZ_\ell$ or $W$ depending on $\srS$ as in \eqref{Mlat}.
 Moreover, there is an isomorphism

 as $F$-isocrystals.
-Here we regard $v$ as an element in $\bigoplus H^i(S/K)$ and $v^\perp\otimes K$ is the orthogonal complement. \end{theorem} \begin{proof} Everything is known in characteristic $0$ by Yoshioka \cite[Theorem~3.16; Theorem~3.19]{Yo06}.
+Here we regard $v$ as an element in $H^*(S/K)$ and $v^\perp\otimes K$ is the orthogonal complement with respect to the Mukai pairing. \end{theorem} \begin{proof} Everything is known in characteristic $0$ by Yoshioka \cite[Theorem~3.16; Theorem~3.19]{Yo06}.
 Similar to the untwisted case, as $H$ is general, all the assertion can be proved by lifting to characteristic $0$ (see \cite[Theorem~2.4]{Ch16}).
 We also refer to \cite{BL18} for the case where $S$ is supersingular. \end{proof}

 Let us consider the case where $S$ is supersingular.
 By \cite{Ar74}, we know that the Brauer group $\Br(S)$ is of $p$-torsion.
 In this case, there is an explicit description of twisted Mukai lattice in \cite{BL18}.
-This enable us to give a sufficient condition for $M_H(\srS, v)$ to be smooth and projective.
+This enables us to give a sufficient condition for $M_H(\srS, v)$ to be smooth and projective.
 The following result is analogous to Lemma \ref{lemma:ConditionStar}.

 \begin{proposition} Suppose $S$ is supersingular.
 If the Mukai vector $v$ is coprime to $p$ with $r>0$ and $\left<v, v\right>\geq 0$, the coarse moduli space $M_H(\srS,v)$ is a symplectic variety for any ample polarization $H$. \end{proposition} \begin{proof} The non-emptyness again follows from \cite[Theorem~3.16]{Yo06} (see also \cite[Proposition 4.20]{BL18}).
 It suffices to show that $H$ is general with respect to $v$.
 Since $v$ is coprime to $p$, up to change $c_1$ by twisting a line bundle, we know that $H$ and $v$ satisfy the numerical condition \eqref{eqn:GCD3} by using the same argument in the proof of Lemma \ref{lemma:ConditionStar}.